cqiann/AlphaFold-Tutorial/README.md

 If Midway3 is too busy, we can run it on the AlphaFold server: https://alphafoldserver.com/welcome

-Today, we'll be predicting the structure of a hemoglobin.
+Today, we'll be predicting the structure of a human hemoglobin.
 The sequence for hemoglobin is:
 ```
 >7VDE_2|Chains B|Hemoglobin subunit beta|Homo sapiens (9606)
 MVHLTPEEKSAVTALWGKVNVDEVGGEALGRLLVVYPWTQRFFESFGDLSTPDAVMGNPKVKAHGKKVLGAFSDGLAHLDNLKGTFATLSELHCDKLHVDPENFRLLGNVLVCVLAHHFGKEFTPPVQAAYQKVVAGVANALAHKYH